zew/go-questionnaire/pkg/generators/pds/concept.md

 * Email-Feld am Ende

-* A2 - abhängig von Frage A2 a.)   -  disable column.
+* Seiten A2,B2,C2 - Spalten disabled - abhängig von Frage A2/B2/C2 a.)

-* Farben in der Navi
+* Navigation: Farben ernüchtert

+* Range input: Upppermost regular value does not have a "...<+Step" display

 Transferrer: Reihenfolge